jfo/weblog/content/post/how-zig-do.md

 Initializing a variable to `undefined` offers no guarantees about the values that may or may not be in the memory.
-This is just like an uninitialized declaration in C.
+This is just like an uninitialized declaration in C except the clarity of intent is enforced.

 But maybe I _do_ care what this memory is initialized to.
 Maybe I want to guarantee that it is zeroed out, or start it all off at some arbitrary value or something.
-In that case I can be explicit about _that_:
+In that case I can be explicit about _that_ as well:

 ```zig
 // main.zig